winhowes/AuthTranslator/README.md

 3. **Running**

    The listen address can be configured with the `-addr` flag.
 By default the server listens on `:8080`.
 Incoming requests are matched against the `X-AT-Int` header, if present, or otherwise the host header to determine the route and associated authentication plugin.
 Use `-disable_x_at_int` to ignore the header entirely or `-x_at_int_host` to only respect the header when a specific host is requested.
+The configuration file is chosen with `-config` (default `config.json`).
 The allowlist file can be specified with `-allowlist`; it defaults to `allowlist.json`.

 4. **Run Locally**